XirTelan/overflowing_palette/README.md

   ![image](https://github.com/user-attachments/assets/ce8fcb57-3ecc-46a0-b7b6-8417a506ed7d)

   NOTE: After any changes refresh browser page \
-  Colors - I think everything is clear, BUT keep in mind.
-You will change only colors.
-Names will be same.
-So if you'll  swap colors (red and blue for example) game still will show name  "Red" for 1st  and "Blue" for 3rd color if they will be target
+  Colors - I think everything is clear, BUT keep in mind: you will only change the colors. \
+  The names will stay the same.
+So, if you swap colors (red and blue, for example), the game will still show the name 'Red' for the 1st color and 'Blue' for the 3rd color if they are the targets.

   Simple colors - remove any animation/shades etc on cells.
   Stronger higlight - cell on mouse over will be more visible.